-We are a newly organized Private-to-Public Equity (PPE) company, also known as a blank check company or special purpose acquisition vehicle, incorporated in the State of Delaware and formed for the purpose of acquiring, engaging in a share exchange, share reconstruction and amalgamation with, purchasing all or substantially all of the assets of, or engaging in any other similar business combination with one or more businesses or entities.
-We intend to effectuate our initial business combination using cash from the proceeds from the sale of the Pubic Units in our IPO, the sale of the Private Placement Units to our Founder, the sale of common stock to our Founder, our common equity or any preferred equity that we may create in accordance with the terms of our charter documents, debt, or a combination of cash, common or preferred equity and debt.
-The Public Units sold in the IPO each consisted of one share of common stock, and one redeemable warrant to purchase our common stock (no fractional shares will be issued upon exercise of the warrants).
-The Private Placement Units were substantially similar to the Public Units sold in the IPO, but for certain differences in the warrants included in each of them.
+We intend to effectuate our initial business combination using cash from the proceeds from the sale of the Public Units in our Offering, the sale of the Private Placement Units to our Founder, the sale of common stock to our Founder, our common equity or any preferred equity that we may create in accordance with the terms of our charter documents, debt, or a combination of cash, common or preferred equity and debt.
+The Public Units sold in the Offering each consisted of one share of common stock, and one redeemable warrant to purchase our common stock (no fractional shares will be issued upon exercise of the warrants).
+The Private Placement Units were substantially similar to the Public Units sold in the Offering, but for certain differences in the warrants included in each of them.